 Are you looking to buy a new hot water heater?
-With an overwhelming number of options to choose from and factors to consider, it can be difficult to determine which water heater is right for your home.
+With an overwhelming number of options and factors to consider, it can be hard to select the right water heater for your Edmonton home.
+Don’t worry – our hot water heater buying guide is here to help you learn how to choose a water heater!

-There are traditional hot water heaters, tankless water heaters, different sizes and efficiency ratings.
-In Edmonton, the cold winter weather also adds an additional aspect that must be considered.
+There are traditional hot water heaters and tankless water heaters, as well as different sizes and efficiency ratings.
+In Edmonton, the cold winter weather is another aspect that must be considered.
 Therefore, with so many options, you must be familiar with what to know when buying a hot water heater.

 Here’s what to know when buying a hot water heater.